Play Live Radio

 In today's newscast: Santa Cruz County is looking for more volunteers to help with its annual homelessness point in time count, and a local organization is partnering with coffee shops to reduce the number of disposable cups entering landfills.
 Plus, the California Department of Food and Agriculture issues a recall of raw milk from the Schoch Family Farmstead in Monterey County.

-Elena is a reporter and California Local News Fellow at KAZU.
-Before that, they worked as a podcast producer at The Oregonian.
-Their reporting and research has been featured on NPR's Code Switch, KQED, Netflix, Reveal, CalMatters, and more.
+Elena is an Emmy award-winning researcher, reporter, and producer.
+At KAZU, they cover agriculture, housing and homelessness, and the aftermath of the January 2025 lithium battery fire in Moss Landing.
+Their reporting and research has been featured on NPR, KQED, Netflix, Reveal, CalMatters, and more.
 Elena is an alum of the UC Berkeley Graduate School of Journalism and UC Santa Cruz.
+You can reach them at elena@kazu.org.

 Erin is an award-winning journalist and photographer.
 She's written for local and national outlets, including the Smithsonian and Science Magazine.
 She has a master's degree in science communication from the University of California, Santa Cruz.